 Credit Risk.
 Credit risk is the risk that an issuer or other counterparty to an investment will not fulfill its obligations.
 State law limits investments in commercial paper, corporate bonds and mutual funds to the top two ratings issued by nationally recognized statistical rating organizations.
 Besides investing in security instruments authorized under State Statute, the District limits investments to the types of securities permitted under Illinois Public Funds Investment Act, 30 ILCS 235/1 et. seq. (the "Act"), shall by resolution approve the public depositories that are deemed appropriate for use under Illinois and Federal law, and diversify the investment portfolio so that the impact of potential losses from any one type of security or from any one individual issuer will be minimized.
-At year-end, the District's investments in the Illinois Funds were rated AAA by Fitch.
+At year-end, the District's investments in U.S. Government Agencies were rated AA- to AAA by Standard & Poor's and the Illinois Funds were rated AAAmmf by Fitch.